 Nancy Youngblood is a daughter of Mela Youngblood and a granddaughter of Margaret Tafoya.
 She was inspired to begin making the swirl melon bowls when she saw one made by her great-uncle Camilio Tafoya.
-Each piece is coil built, carved, stone polished and native fired.
-Nancy is focused both on the artistry of her pottery but also on the traditions of Santa Clara Pueblo and her family.
+Each piece is coil built, carved, stone polished, and native fired.
+Nancy is focused on the artistry of her pottery and the traditions of Santa Clara Pueblo and her family.

 In 1989 she won "Best of Show" at Santa Fe Indian Market.
-The was a testament to the quality and integrity of her pottery art.
-As well, it was ten years earlier that Margaret Tafoya, her grandmother, also won "Best of Show".
+This was a testament to the quality and integrity of her pottery art.
+It was ten years earlier that Margaret Tafoya, her grandmother, also won "Best of Show."

-Today, Nancy Youngblood continues this amazing legacy.
+Today, Nancy Youngblood continues this fantastic legacy.
 Her sons, Christopher, Sergio, and Joseph, have all worked with the clay.
-It is important to her that each of them learns the techniques and cultural importance of the clay.
+It is essential to her that each of them learns the techniques and cultural importance of the clay.
 Nancy's pottery can be found in museums worldwide.
-She has also been featured in numerous books including, "Crafted to Perfection", "Born of Fire" and "The Art of Clay".
+She has also been featured in numerous books including, "Crafted to Perfection," "Born of Fire," and "The Art of Clay."
 She won "Best of Pottery" at the 2015 Santa Fe Indian Market for a large jar with melon ribs and a horse design.
-In 2018, once again she won "Best of Pottery" at Santa Fe Indian Market for a swirl water jar.
+In 2018, once again, she won "Best of Pottery" at Santa Fe Indian Market for a swirl water jar.